Kayconfig/intro-ai-cli/README.md

 ## Description

-Ice-Breaker is a simple yet powerful tool designed to break the ice in any social or professional setting.
+Ice-Breaker is a simple yet powerful AI tool designed to break the ice in any social (only linkedIn is integrated for now) or professional setting.
 Whether you're meeting a new team member, preparing for a networking event, or just curious about a public figure, this app provides you with a concise summary and interesting tidbits to spark a conversation.
 The entire experience is handled through your terminal, making it a lightweight and fast tool for developers and command-line enthusiasts.

 ## Features